Tornadoes of 1995

 This page documents the tornadoes and tornado outbreaks of 1995, primarily in the United States.
 Most tornadoes form in the U.S., although some events may take place internationally.
 Tornado statistics for older years like this often appear significantly lower than modern years due to fewer reports or confirmed tornadoes, but by the 1990s, tornado statistics were coming closer to the numbers seen today.

 Synopsis

 The season peaked in May with a near-record of 392 tornadoes that month.
 June brought over 200 tornadoes, including several that became famous for their videos.
 The death total for the year was relatively low at 30 (fewest since 1986).

 Events

 Confirmed tornado total for the entire year 1995 in the United States.

 January

 There were 36 tornadoes confirmed in the United States in January.
 A total of three people were killed in the Southeast US from separate tornadoes during the month.

 February

 There were seven tornadoes confirmed in the United States in February.
 An F3 tornado on February 16 killed six people and injured 130 in Arab, Alabama, making it the tornado responsible for the most deaths in 1995.

+February 13 (Ireland)

+A strong F3 tornado struck the town of Youghal, in County Cork.
+At 7:20 am GMT, the tornado began over the sea and moved onshore, where it struck a campsite.
+Here, mobile homes were picked up and thrown up to 20 m away, some of which were destroyed.
+Roofs and chimneys were damaged as well.
+The tornado traveled for 3 km, and was 50 metres wide.
+No casualties were reported.
+It is the strongest tornado ever recorded in Ireland.